requireiot/stdpins/README.md

 But what if we need to change the logic, so the button input is low when pressed?
 What if we want to use a pin change interrupt for that signal?
 The simple #defines won't do it anymore.

-That's where the `<stdpins.h>` header comes in: it allows you to define port name, pin number *and polarity* in one place, and then refer to that definition throughout your code, for basic I/O, and for pin change interrupts.
+That's where the `<stdpins.h>` header comes in: it allows you to define port name, pin number *and polarity* in one place, and then refer to that signal definition throughout your code, for basic I/O, and for pin change interrupts.

 It can be used with "classic" AVR projects as well as with Arduino projects.